openjournals/jose-old/README.md

  ## The site

- :construction: The JOSE submission tool will be hosted at http://jose.theoj.org.
+The JOSE submission tool is hosted at http://jose.theoj.org.

  ## JOSE Reviews